Karelus/movie_ticket_booking_app/README.md

-# movie_ticket_booking_app
+# About

- Text based application for simple movie ticket bookings developed by Karel Haapasalo
+Console based application for booking movie tickets.
+Made with Java.
+Done as a part of school course's final project.
+Author: Karel Haapasalo.